Vinge1718/passman/README.md

 # passman
 Python Password manager

-# Requirements
+# Known Issues/ Future Implementations
+- The passwords are not encrypted.
+Best way to do so is to use passlib:
     Install passlib since it is not part of the standard library, do a quick:
         `pip install passlib`
         or
         `sudo apt-get install python-passlib`